- Lanius senator

 - Chestnut-red cowl on rear crown and upper mantle

-Female and Juvenile - dull brown upperparts which are vermiculated, buff underparts also vermiculated.
+Female and Juvenile - dull brown upperparts and buff underparts, both of which are vermiculated.

 Breeds in southern Europe, the Middle East and northwest Africa.
 Winters in Africa.

 Europe: Scandinavia, Norway, Finland, Denmark, The Netherlands, Luxembourg, France, Portugal, Spain, Ibiza, Mallorca, Canary Islands, Gran Canaria, Gibraltar, Andorra, Switzerland, Liechtenstein, Germany, Austria, Italy, Estonia, Poland, Slovakia, Hungary, Slovenia, Croatia, Yugoslavia, Montenegro, Serbia, Albania, Macedonia, Greece, Crete, Corfu, Rhodes, Malta, Bulgaria, Romania, Ukraine, Moldova